carpentries/maintainer-onboarding/episodes/01-welcome.md

 > Do not force people to share their pronouns.
 {: .challenge}

+> ## Introductions
+>
+> Ask participants to (quickly!) introduce themselves with their name, institution, background, curriculum assigned, and potentially a short icebreaker question ("Tell us one good thing that happened in the past week.")
+This is important for participants to begin to meet each other and develop relationships with other Maintainers.
+>
+{: .challenge}

 ## Code of Conduct

 To make clear what is expected, everyone participating in Carpentries activities is required